 Godwin Heights Public Schools participates in the Kent Intermediate School District Schools of Choice program.
 All students living within the Kent Intermediate School District may apply for enrollment in any Kent ISD school that has available openings during the S.O.C. enrollment window.

 - What special services does the school offer?
 Does it offer the special needs or gifted & talented programming your child might require?
 Do the extracurricular and athletic offerings match your child's interests?

 - Does the curriculum meet state and national standards?
 Does the curriculum help prepare children for the realities of the working world and the diverse people they will meet?
 Does the district offer special programming focused on areas of interest to your child?

 - How does the school communicate with families?
 Do the opportunities for parent involvement meet your needs and desires?
 Are parents involved in their children's education?

 - How does the school handle disciplinary matters?
 What is the parent's involvement in disciplinary matters?

 - Will there be consistency in the curriculum, the staff, and in your child's friends from year to year?

 The Kent ISD School of Choice plan is a lottery-oriented system, not a first-come, first-served one.
-Applications are accepted starting April 13, 2020 and will no longer be accepted after June 1, 2020.
+Applications are accepted starting April 8, 2024.
 Only one application per student may be submitted.
 Families who submit more than one may be disqualified from the entire process.